SMART-Dal/FECoM/replication/rq3_analysis/README.md

 4. **Manual Analysis**:
    - Manually analyze the filtered corpus of Stack Overflow posts to identify the ones discussing challenges and potential mitigation strategies relevant to the context.
    - Review multiple posts for each challenge, extract relevant mitigation strategies, and summarize them.
-   - The mapping between the specific posts used for this analysis and the corresponding identified challenges can be found in the Excel sheet `replication/rq3_analysis/filtered_posts/challenges_mitigation_analysis.xlsx`.
+   - The mapping between the specific posts used for this analysis and the corresponding identified challenges can be found in `c1/`, `c2/`, ..., `c12/` in `filtered_posts`.

 ## Folder Structure